paniash/website/blog/2021-05-30-firefox-fonts.md

 ## Why do my fonts look disgusting?

-If you're on a \*nix system and compared the fonts on chrome and firefox, you'd notice the difference in that the fonts on the latter just looked... _off_.
+If you're on a \*nix system and compare the fonts on chrome and firefox, you'd notice the difference.
+The fonts on the latter just look... _off_, or atleast that was the case on my system.

 ## My personal odyssey